 The school recognises the importance and usefulness of including the children's use of technology within the classroom, such as an iPad.
 With this brings lots of opportunities for children across all age ranges to explore and learn in an explorative and creative way.
-The use of a technology item, such as an iPad is likely to have a camera and children will be using the camera as part of their learning experience.
-However the use of iPad's and other tablet equipment can also present risks if children are left to use the equipment in an unsupervised environment.
+The use of a technology item, such as an iPad, is likely to have a camera and children will be using the camera as part of their learning experience.
+However, the use of iPad's and other tablet equipment can also present risks if children are left to use the equipment in an unsupervised environment.
 It is therefore understood that the school will ensure that all usage of iPad's within the school will be supervised by an adult at all times.

-Staff and children sign ICT Acceptable Use Agreements.
-Staff are not permitted to use personal mobile phones/cameras for taking pictures of pupils.
+Staff and children sign our ICT Acceptable Use Agreements.
+This includes a section for staff on the use of digital images and clarification about the position regarding the use of personal mobile phones/cameras for taking pictures.
 Where volunteers are supporting school staff, they should abide by the same rules as school staff as far as is reasonable.